 - → start by creating a database of "simple" symmetric solutions, using the SymOrb program.
-SymOrb is a program (originally written in FORTRAN, Python and GAP in the 2000s) returns symmetric solutions for the N-body problem obtained as (non necessarily minimal) critical point for the Lagrangian action.
-The orbit is obtained starting from random initial guesses and using different numerical methods (gradient descent, Newton,...) to find critical points; - → the database can be enriched by computing numerically, for each solution, stability indicators like the Floquet exponents (to estimate the rate of separation of close orbits) or the Morse index; - → the orbits in the database can be classified in terms of their shape and stability similarity (in Fourier space), to group together the ones with similar properties (to be done); - → starting from the above database, one can use optimization algorithms to produce new orbits, not necessarily periodic (for example, as combinations of the ones already found) (to be done).
+SymOrb, originally written in FORTRAN, Python and GAP in the 2000s and today translated in Julia, returns symmetric solutions for the N-body problem obtained as (non necessarily minimal) critical point for the Lagrangian action.
+The orbit is computed starting from random initial guesses and using different numerical methods (gradient descent, Newton,...) to find critical points; - → such numerical solutions can be transformed into actual mathematical solutions by means of computer assisted proofs; - → the database can be enriched by computing numerically, for each solution, stability indicators like the Floquet exponents (to estimate the rate of separation of close orbits) or the Morse index (to estimate the variation in action for close orbits); - the orbits in the database can be clustered in terms of their shape and stability similarity (in Fourier space), to group together the ones with similar properties; - → starting from the above database, one can use optimization algorithms to produce new orbits, not necessarily periodic (for example, as combinations of the ones already found).